P-p-H-d/mlib/README.md

         #define M_OPL_mpz_t() M_CLASSIC_OPLIST(mpz)

 Within an OPLIST, you can also specify the needed low-level transformation to perform for the method.
-This is called API adaptation.
+This is called API adaptation: it enables to transform the API requirements of the selected operator to the API provided by the given method.
-Assuming that the method to call is called 'method' and the first argument of the operator is 'output', then the following transformation are applied:
+Assuming that the method to call is called 'method' and the first argument of the operator is 'output', then the following default transformation are available:

 * API\_0: method(output, ...)  /\* Default transformation API \*/
 * API\_1: method(oplist, output, ...) /\* Give oplist to the method \*/